TheDhejavu/sieve/README.md

 A real-time data streaming & filtering engine for Ethereum & the superchain.

 ## Overview
-Sieve provides a simple and expressive way to filter blockchain data streams:
+Sieve offers a simple and expressive way for filtering blockchain data streams and emitting events when specified conditions are met.

+### Supported Emitted Events
-- Transactions (confirmed and pending)
+- Transactions: Both confirmed and pending.
-- Events (logs)
+- Events (Logs): Filtered logs from smart contract interactions.
-- Blocks
+- Block Headers: Key details from block headers.

 ## Streaming Layer
 The system ingests blockchain data through both RPC and Gossipsub protocols, each chain configuration specifying its RPC endpoints, WebSocket connections, Gossipsub address, and bootstrap peers.